Large Language Models of Code Fail at Completing Code with Potential Bugs: Introduction

 \section{Introduction}

-Suggesting code for a given context is a frequently used feature in modern integrated development environments (IDEs)~\citep{amann2016study}, due to the productivity gains.
-This task is widely studied as code completion~\citep{allamanis2018survey, le2020deep} in the literature, where multiple techniques and models have been proposed, ranging from probabilistic or sequence modeling~\citep{hindle2016naturalness, nguyen2013statistical}, incorporating code structure as prior knowledge~\citep{li2017code, brockschmidt2018generative}, to adopting deep neural networks~\citep{liu2016neural} and pre-training techniques~\citep{liu2020multi} to learn representations for code.
-Recently, large Transformer-based language models of code (\codellms)~\citep{chen2021evaluating, lu2021codexglue, nijkamp2022conversational} have become a promising paradigm for code completion, attaining state-of-the-art (SotA) performance in various code learning tasks.
+Suggesting code for a given context is a frequently used feature in modern integrated development environments (IDEs)~\citep{amann2016study}, bringing productivity gains to the code-writing process.
+This task is widely studied as code completion~\citep{allamanis2018survey, le2020deep} in the literature, with techniques and models ranging from probabilistic or sequence modeling~\citep{hindle2016naturalness, nguyen2013statistical}, incorporating code structure as prior knowledge~\citep{li2017code, brockschmidt2018generative}, to adopting deep neural networks~\citep{liu2016neural} and pre-training techniques~\citep{liu2020multi} to learn representations for code.
+Recently, large Transformer-based language models of code (\codellms)~\citep{chen2021evaluating, lu2021codexglue, nijkamp2022conversational} have become a promising paradigm for code completion, attaining state-of-the-art (SotA) performance in various code learning tasks including code completion and generation.

-However, existing works studying \codellms often assume the absence of bugs, which occur frequently in software development.
-On average, 70 bugs are created per 1000 code lines~\citep{assaraf_2015}; fixing bugs costs 50\% of development time~\citep{britton2013reversible}.
-Consider the practical scenario: A developer wants to use the code suggestion feature in an IDE for writing code.
-With a high probability, their real-time code contexts, as inputs to the code predictor, contain typos or less refined, potentially buggy implementations.
-Given the incomplete and short code context, the problem of bug detection and code repair is ill-defined, making the application of existing bug-detection or code-repair tools sub-optimal or infeasible.
-Furthermore, it is worth mentioning that the gap between the \textit{in vitro} and \textit{in vivo} performances of code completion models~\cite{hellendoorn2019code, aye2021learning, otten2022user} remains large.
-Therefore, a natural question arises: \textit{Can existing \codellms still provide good code suggestions under the presence of these semantic changes?}
+However, existing works studying \codellms often assume the absence of bugs, despite the frequent occurrences and the cost of bugs in software development: on average, 70 bugs are created per 1000 code lines~\citep{assaraf_2015}; and fixing bugs costs 50\% of development time~\citep{britton2013reversible}.
+Consider a practical coding scenario.
+A developer wants to use the code suggestion feature in an IDE when writing code.
+With a high probability, their real-time code context, as an input to the code predictor, contains typos or less refined, potentially buggy implementations.
+Since bugginess is a property of a complete program, it is not well-defined how to detect bugs and repair the buggy code in this short and incomplete code context, making the application of existing bug-detection or code-repair tools sub-optimal or infeasible.
+It is also worth mentioning that the gap between the \textit{in vitro} and \textit{in vivo} performances of code completion models~\cite{hellendoorn2019code, aye2021learning, otten2022user} remains large.
+Therefore, a natural question arises: \textit{Can existing \codellms provide good code suggestions given the unrefined nature of draft code?}